letovesnoi/machine-learning/projects/capstone/capstone_report.md

 714.161499 1.0
 END IONS
 ```
-For **spectra from GNPS library** [Marvin](https://chemaxon.com/products/marvin) suite is used to get information about compound structure from field of MGF file named SMILES.
+For **spectra from GNPS library** [Marvin](https://chemaxon.com/products/marvin) suite is used to get information about compound structure from the field of MGF file named SMILES.
 ```
 molconvert mol:V3+H -s 'SMILES' -o Molfile
 ```
-So the compound structure is in the [Molfile](https://en.wikipedia.org/wiki/Chemical_table_file) containing information about the atoms, bonds, connectivity and molecular coordinates (see ```data/mols/*.mol```).
-It turned out that half of all spectra namely 2419 of 4666 don't have SMILES and therefore were filtered out.
-Here is some example of Molfile:
+So the compound structure is in the [Molfile](https://en.wikipedia.org/wiki/Chemical_table_file) containing information about the atoms, bonds and molecular coordinates (see ```data/mols/*.mol```).
+It turned out that half of all spectra namely 2419 out of 4666 don't have SMILES and therefore were filtered out.
+Here is an example of Molfile:
 ```
   Mrv1920 10081913022D